SenseiDeElite/agecord/README.md

 ## Discord Age Encryption

-A browser extension that adds end-to-end encrypted messaging to Discord DMs.
+A browser extension that adds end-to-end encrypted messaging to Discord.
 Messages are encrypted on your device before being sent — Discord's servers only see ciphertext.

 ---

 ### Features

-- 🔒 **End-to-end encrypted —** only you and your contact can read messages;
+- 🔒 **End-to-end encrypted —** only you and your contacts can read messages;
 - ✍️ **Signed messages —** every message is cryptographically signed, preventing tampering;
 - 🔑 **Your keys, your device —** private keys never leave your machine;
 - 🔐 **Passphrase protected —** your private key is encrypted at rest, unlocked per session.